Jakob Porges/Purias/Bories (Porges) (1701<b.?<1861) married Rachel (?)

 Within each dominium, the post for Jewish families were distributed

 on the locations where Jews had already settled.
-The families

 of the Bistritz dominium started with the country’s